 Under the NCC, a private garage is usually a Class 10a building, which means it is non-habitable.
 But once that garage is attached to a Class 1 home, it can affect the home’s thermal performance.
 In most jurisdictions, the code says the attached garage must either be built so its external fabric achieves the required thermal performance for the dwelling, or it must be separated from the dwelling with construction that achieves that required thermal performance.
 In NSW, this specific NCC clause does not apply the same way, and BASIX is the main residential sustainability pathway for new homes and many larger alterations and additions.

-That point matters because many online articles reduce the issue to one question: “Do I need insulation in the wall between the garage and the house?”
+That point matters because many online articles reduce the issue to one question: “Do I need insulation in the wall between the garage and the house?” or simply "Do garages need insulation?".
 Sometimes yes, but not always as a stand-alone answer.
 In some designs, the shared wall and adjoining floor or ceiling form the thermal boundary.
 In others, the garage’s own external walls and floor are brought into the thermal envelope instead.

 R2.0-R2.8